 The best part?
-All the options are present under a single roof just right-click on any of the opened tabs and you’ll get all the aforementioned options.
+All the options are present under a single roof; right-click on any of the opened tabs, and you’ll get all the aforementioned options.
 All this is possible due to the Microsft Edge chromium source code.

 UI Tweaks and Appearance

-If the bright lights protrude out of your PC causing unnecessary strain, you could easily make a switch to the dark mode.
+If the bright lights protrude out of your PC, causing unnecessary strain, you could easily switch to the dark mode.
 While some of the other browsers allow dark mode via third-party extensions or experimental features (as in Chrome), Microsoft Edge has this feature baked into its browser.

 Cross Sync Support